bluesky/ophyd-websocket/README.md

 ```

 # Experimental Features
 In addition to subscribing to PVs, where you must provide the exact PV name, you can also subscribe to devices, stream area detector images, and stream queue server console output from this server.
-These features are experimental and not intended for to be stable.
+These features are experimental.

 ## "Ophyd as a Service" REST API
 After starting the server navigate to [http://localhost:8001/docs](http://localhost:8001/docs) to see endpoints and try out functionality.